SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 git clone https://github.com/SmartXBox/SmartX-mini.git
 ```

-In this sections, we use `raspbian-flume`.
+In this section, we use `raspbian-flume`.

 ```bash
 cd ~/Smartx-mini/raspbian-flume